Practical Issues Of Framing Learning Objectives For Online Learning—Infographic

 - Cost and duration of the course

-- Do NOT use vague terms that convey no meaning.
-Example: Have profound awareness of the sales process
+- Example: Have a profound awareness of the sales process

-- Do NOT focus on what instructors will do.
-Example: The facilitator will provide exposure to the steps involved in the sales process.
+- Example: The facilitator will provide exposure to the steps involved in the sales process.

-- Consider specific questions learning to keep learning objectives grounded.
+- Consider specific questions to keep learning objectives grounded.